This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 *For your information:

-- The response for the other puppies on the Retrieve Test ranged from ignoring to grabbing and running off to play with the paper.
+- The response of the other puppies on the Retrieve Test ranged from ignoring to grabbing and running off to play with the paper.

-- The response for the other puppies on the Umbrella Stability Test ranged from slowly moving away from the umbrella to cowering and running away from the umbrella.
+- The response of the other puppies on the Umbrella Stability Test ranged from slowly moving away from the umbrella to cowering and running away from the umbrella.

 Day 56 – Puppy Names

 Since the beginning of this series, you may have noticed I listed 2 names for some of these puppies.